DataVizForAll/datavizforall.github.io/_pages/syllabus.md

   - Create annotated, range, scatter charts with Datawrapper
 - Hint: When publishing your visualization, always test if your work is visible to the public by pasting the link in a private incognito window in your browser OR a second browser, without being logged into your tool account.
 - In class: [Practice choosing the most appropriate chart type and design it](https://docs.google.com/spreadsheets/d/1-1XNZt4S0hLFLzzFMWYweHqq2gRRUbWu5Tfs5yuWoj4/edit?gid=843)
 - **Plan ahead and budget your time** for the Chart Your Data quiz, to be taken during any **3-hour period** before Sun 9pm on [Moodle](https://moodle.trincoll.edu), because it contains 5 show-your-work questions and may require more time than you have spent on prior quizzes.
 Start your quiz by Friday 12 noon if you wish to receive feedback for a second attempt.
-If you have questions, drop-in on my Zoom Room (no appointment necessary) on date TBA
+If you have questions, drop-in on my Zoom Room (no appointment necessary) on date TBA (TODO)

 ### Wed Oct 9
 <!-- - Brief review of scatter charts and [sample student response 1](https://docs.google.com/spreadsheets/d/1PrFI7oju8cDG1hmibR-a2WnIaQFmO4eAP3vy-djE2-I/edit#gid=0) and [response 2](https://datawrapper.dwcdn.net/2hSel/1/) -->